RedHatInsights/insights-results-aggregator-cleaner/README.md

 Additionally the service can delete records for provided list of clusters.
 This means the clusters can be deleted on demand and in controlled environment.

+## Documentation

+Documentation is hosted on Github Pages <https://redhatinsights.github.io/insights-results-aggregator-cleaner/>.
+Sources are located in [docs](https://github.com/RedHatInsights/insights-results-aggregator-cleaner/tree/master/docs).

+## Contribution

+Please look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.

 ### Usage